homothetyhk/RandomizerMod/LOGIC_README.md

 - As of version 4.1.0, the randomizer now tracks conditional logic access through state logic.
 State encompasses the ability to shade skip, the number of charm slots available, the amount of soul left, and similar resources.
 As a result, it is now possible that nonterminal logic can require the player to expend such resources (e.g. cast spells, etc).
 There are a few limitations of this system:
   - The ability to refill soul by killing enemies in general is not taken into account.
 However, where logic requires cast spells, and there are nearby enemies to refill soul, that soul may be taken into account.
   - The ability to reset state by using dream gate is generally not taken into account.
 This is both for consistency and to avoid requiring the player to expend too much essence using this method.
-		- Charms:
-			- In item or area randomizers, Sharp Shadow can be required for the right to left King's Station swim skip.
-The player is expected to bench afterward at the King's Station Stag.
-			- In item randomizer, Sharp Shadow can be required for the left to right King's Station swim skip.
-The player is expected to bench afterward at Oro.
-			- In item or area randomizers, Sharp Shadow can be required for the right to left Lake of Unn acid skip.
-Any skips which require other charms in Unn's room will adjust logic accordingly.